dmidlo/histdata.com-tools/docs/data-quality/report-compatibility.md

 installs and profiles that do not enable the family omit these report keys and do not import the optional numerical backend.

+## Autoregressive-Family Fingerprint

+Fingerprint findings may also include the opt-in `time_series_fingerprint.autoregressive` section using `histdatacom.autoregressive.v1`.
+Full reports summarize it under `metadata.time_series_fingerprint_autoregressive_summary`; the bounded runtime equivalent is `fingerprint_autoregressive`, and the text heading is `Autoregressive models`.

+Configuration, fit, forecast, evaluation, training-projection, and summary objects use stable `histdatacom.autoregressive-*.v1` schemas.
+AR, ARMA, and ARIMA remain explicit families with explicit orders.
+Automatic order search and winner selection are absent.
+Backend failures, convergence, roots, conditioning, parameters, fold errors, baseline references, resource limits, and Statsmodels version are bounded advisory metadata.

+Configured projections add nullable scalars under `cm_ar_*`, `cm_arma_*`, and `cm_arima_*` on enriched tick rows.
+Forecast fields become available at their origin; realized errors are separately marked post-observation diagnostics.
+Durable identity remains `series_id`, `period`, and `row_id`, and consumers do not need a side-table join.
+Older consumers may ignore the optional report keys and the additive enriched columns.

 ## Golden Fixtures

 Representative payload fixtures live under